iduredia97/iduredia97/README.md

 ## Objective

-With a strong foundation in data analysis, computer science, and hands-on cybersecurity projects, I am passionate about leveraging my skills in threat detection, incident response, and security automation to protect organizational assets.
-My goal is to contribute organizations where I can apply my expertise in data analystics, finiancial modelling, SIEM tools, scripting, and log analysis to aid organizational capacity & improve internal processes while identifying and mitigating security threats effectively.
+My name is Idus.
+I'm proud to have developed a strong foundation in data analysis, computer science, and hands-on cybersecurity projects, I am passionate about leveraging my skills in threat detection, incident response, and security automation to protect organizational assets.
+My goal is to contribute organizations where I can apply my expertise in data and operations analystics, SIEM tools, scripting, and log analysis to aid organizational capacity & improve internal processes while identifying and mitigating security threats effectively.

 ## Skills